Making Green Bean Extract Beverages at Home

 Simple Steps for Boiling Beans

-Use a clean saucepan, a 1.5 or 2 qt. is a good size.
+Use a clean saucepan; a 1.5 or 2-quart is a good size.

 For the first batch, you may want to start with one cup (by volume) of green beans.
 For reference, this will probably be about 6 ounces of beans, but this recipe goes by volume, not weight.

-If you want to rinse the green beans because they are too “dusty” with chaff or because you just want to wash them, rinse them very quickly in a colander but don’t scrub them, you will remove the nutrient-packed silver skin.
+If you want to rinse the green beans because they are too “dusty” with chaff or because you just want to wash them, rinse them quickly in a colander, but don’t scrub them, and you will remove the nutrient-packed silver skin.

 The ratio to use is 1:3 parts beans to water, so fill the cup with beans and pour into the saucepan, then fill the cup 3 times with water and pour that in.
 Down the line, if you want to make larger batches, just double the beans and water, 2 cups beans to 6 cups water, etc.